bhauman/figwheel-main/docs/quick_start.md

 ![compile terminal output](https://s3.amazonaws.com/bhauman-blog-images/figwheel-main/fm-cruel-world-compile.png)

-The output looks very similar to launching launching a REPL without compiling.
-There are some important differences that I'd like to address next.
+The output looks similar to launching `figwheel.main` without any arguments, but there are some important differences.

 The first thing of note is this warning:

 ![target classpath warning](https://s3.amazonaws.com/bhauman-blog-images/figwheel-main/fm-cruel-world-compile-warning.png)

-This is absolutely expected and important.
-When started the `figwheel.main` REPL without any arguments, it used a temporary directory to host the compiled ClojureScript assets and added it to the classpath automatically.
+This is absolutely expected.
+When we started the `figwheel.main` REPL without any arguments, all the compiled ClojureScript files are output into a temporary directory.
+This directory is automatically added to the classpath so that the compiled assets can be served by the built-in figwheel server.

-The path to the compiled assets must be on the classpath so that they can be served by the built in figwheel server.
+Running `figwheel.main` without arguments, indicates that you are just experimenting with some code and that you are not working on a project that you have a commitment to.

-Running `figwheel.main` normally indicates that you are just experimenting with some code and that you are not working on a project that you have a commitment to yet.
-Once you start compiling things this is an indication that we are commiting to a project of some kind and thus we have to start maintaining the classpath correctly if we want to be able to compile and run our code with `cljs.main` and other tools that don't automatically add paths to the classpath for you.
+When one starts compiling namespaces it indicates that we are likely commiting to a project, and thus we will want our compiled artifacts to be local to the project.
+It is also time to start being explicit about what is on your classpath. `figwheel.main` will try to be helpful and add these paths to the classpath for you, but it will warn you because it is best that you manage the classpath yourself so that things work properly when you are not using `figwheel.main`.

-We can fix the classpath warning by adding both `"src"` and `"target"` to the `:paths` key in our `deps.edn` file:
+We can fix this classpath warning by adding both `"src"` and `"target"` to the `:paths` key in our `deps.edn` file:

 ```clojure
 {:deps {com.bhauman/figwheel-main {:mvn/version "0.1.4"}